Adambean/gitlab-ce-ldap-sync/README.md

 Specify the attribute used for the user's email address.
 (If there are multiple values only the first will be used.)

 Default: "mail"

-##### userMatchAttribute *(string|null)*

-By default, it is assumed that the userUniqueAttribute is a user name that can be used to unambiguously determine group membership of individual persons as well as being used for login credentials.
-If this is the case with your LDAP structure, set userMatchAttribute to be empty.
-If that is not the case, userMatchAttribute can be used to separate these two functions.
-Specify userMatchAttribute to the feature of your user that determines his membership in a group and userUniqueAttribute to the username attribute used for gitlab login credentials.
-For instance, in some Microsoft Active Directory versions, groups possess a 'member' attribute that lists the 'distinguishedName' attributes of each member of the group. the user name however is a different attribute of each user being attributed to that group.
-In this case, set userMatchAttribute to 'distinguishedName' and userUniqueAttribute to your username attribute.

 ##### groupDn *(string|null)*